igneus/calendarium-romanum/liturgical_law/README.md

 legislation, contain also blocks of Ruby code, each demonstrating that the immediately preceding part of the document is implemented by the library.
-The documents illustrated with code blocks thus constitute sort of a test suite in the [literate programming](https://en.wikipedia.org/wiki/Literate_programming) style.
+The documents illustrated with code blocks thus constitute a test suite in the [literate programming](https://en.wikipedia.org/wiki/Literate_programming) style.
 This test suite is integrated in the project's main test suite (see `spec/liturgical_law_spec.rb`)